iltommi/qdb-documentation/source/reference/wrpmed.rst

 .. option:: -s <count>, --sessions=<count>

-    Specifies the number of simultaneous sessions
+    Specifies the number of simultaneous sessions per partition.

     Argument
         A number greater or equal to fifty (50) representing the number of allowed simultaneous sessions.